 Alvor - Algarve - Portugal

 Welcome to Alvor Uncovered!
-Your Alvor holiday guide!
+Your guide to Alvor holidays!

 Welcome to Alvor Uncovered!
 Your guide to holidays in Alvor in western Algarve, Portugal.
 For up-to-date tourist information about Alvor fishing village, its beaches, restaurants, bars, shops, things to do and in fact, all things Alvor Uncovered!

 The fishing village of Alvor is situated on the estuary of the river, Rio Alvor.
 It is well known in Algarve history because King João II died there in 1495.

 Although the earthquake wiped out most of the traditional Moorish village in 1755, you can still see remains of Alvor’s history in places such as the 16th century Igreja Matriz with its beautiful Manueline arches and pillars.